 For more information about trees, the International Society of Arboriculture website has advice on tree care.

-The Department of Communities and Local Government website contains guidance on Tree Preservation Orders.
+The GOV.UK website contains guidance on Tree Preservation Orders.

 Read about techniques our Arboricultural Officers use when they do work on trees we are responsible for.